ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Variation also arises when a higher priority diffserv traffic classic prompts the transmission by a lower class.
 In these cases, the delay varies as a function of external factors and attempting to infer congestion from an increase in the delay results in reduced throughput.
-The Jitter from variation over short timescales might not be distinguishable similar from other effects.
+The jitter from variation over short timescales might not be distinguishable similar from other effects.

-Proposals SHOULD be evaluated to ensure their operation is robust when there is a significant change in the minimum delay.
+Congetsion control proposals SHOULD be evaluated to ensure their operation is robust when there is a significant change in the minimum delay.

 ## Internet of Things

-The "Internet of Things" (IoT) is a broad concept, but for congestion control purposes it is often associated with unique characteristics.
+The "Internet of Things" (IoT) is a broad concept, but when evaluating a proposal, it is often associated with unique characteristics.

 IoT nodes might be more constrained in power, CPU, or other parameters than conventional Internet hosts.
 This might place limits on the complexity of any